Deep7285/application_tracker/README.md

 ## Why this exists

 Application seasons — whether for PhDs, postdocs, research roles, or industry jobs — turn into a few months of juggling many things at once: deadlines, professor emails, application portals, cover letter versions, interview rounds, recruiter follow-ups, offer responses.
 The information piles up fast.

 The usual options don't fit well:

 - **Spreadsheets** get messy after a dozen rows.
 Status columns become inconsistent, deadlines fall off your radar, and there's no good place to log "prof replied today, asked for research statement."
 - **Notion** is powerful but heavy.
 You spend more time tweaking the database than tracking applications.
 - **Job-tracker SaaS tools** charge a subscription and store your data on their servers.
 - **Sticky notes and inbox flags** stop working past 5 applications.
 Application Tracker is a single HTML file that runs in your browser.
 PhD applications and job applications each get their own page with workflows that actually match how those processes work — PhD tracking cares about professor contact, research fit, and lab pages; job tracking cares about application date, recruiter contact, and OA stages.

 It saves to your browser's `localStorage`, so your data never leaves your machine.
 Fork it, deploy it free on GitHub Pages, and you're done.

 ## Features

 - 📋 **Two trackers in one** — PhD applications and job applications, with status workflows tailored to each
 - 🧭 **Opportunities directory** — a curated tab of legitimate, hand-verified sources for PhD positions, fellowships, and industry research jobs (EURAXESS, FindAPhD, DeepMind, MSR, and more)
+- 🔖 **Personal saved links** — bookmark career pages, lab sites, or programmes you want to revisit.
+Private to your browser, included in JSON backups.
 - 🔖 **Quick Add Bookmarklet** — install a one-click bookmark; while browsing any lab page or job listing, click it to instantly open Application Tracker with the page's text pre-loaded for parsing
 - ⏰ **Deadline alerts** — banner alerts surface deadlines within 7 days (urgent) and 14 days (planning ahead)
 - 💾 **Smart backup reminders** — nudges you when your data hasn't been backed up in over a week